bobaseb/energetically-coherent-computation/index.md

 - energetic basis of
 - limitations of computational accounts

+Quantum coherence
+- contrast with classical coherence
+- environmental sensitivity of
+- fragility in conscious systems
+- limitations for consciousness

+Quantum computing
+- computational capabilities of
+- consciousness limitations
+- environmental constraints
+- relationship to conscious processing

 Quantum effects
+- contrast with classical processing
+- limitations for consciousness
 - potential role in coherent processes
 - relationship to consciousness

+Quantum entanglement
+- computational power of
+- contrast with conscious integration
+- fragility in biological systems

+Quantum error correction
+- contrast with biological stability
+- requirements for quantum systems
+- relationship to consciousness

+Quantum states
+- coherent properties of
+- environmental sensitivity
+- fragility at biological scales
+- limitations for consciousness

 # R